oracle/oracle-database-operator/docs/sidb/README.md

   https://10.0.25.54:8443/ords/ORCLPDB1/_/db-api/stable/
 ```

-All the REST Endpoints can be found at <https://docs.oracle.com/en/database/oracle/oracle-database/21/dbrst/rest-endpoints.html>
+All the REST Endpoints can be found in [_REST APIs for Oracle Database_](https://docs.oracle.com/en/database/oracle/oracle-database/21/dbrst/rest-endpoints.html).

 There are two basic approaches for authentication to the REST Endpoints.
 Certain APIs are specific about which authentication method they will accept.

 #### Database API

-  ORDS_PUBLIC_USER User with role "SQL Administrator", `.spec.ordsPassword` credentials are required to call Database API REST Endpoints.
+To call certain REST endpoints, you must use the ORDS_PUBLIC_USER user with role `SQL Administrator`, and `.spec.ordsPassword` credentials.

-  This user has also given the additional roles `System Administrator, SQL Developer, oracle.dbtools.autorest.any.schema`.
+The ORDS user also has the following additional roles: `System Administrator , SQL Developer , oracle.dbtools.autorest.any.schema`.

-  This user can now be used to authenticate
+Use this ORDS user to authenticate the following:
 * Database APIs
 * Any Protected AutoRest Enabled Object APIs
 * Database Actions of any REST Enabled Schema

 #### Database API examples
 Some examples for the Database API usage are as follows:
 * ##### Getting all Database components
     ```sh
     curl -s -k -X GET -u 'ORDS_PUBLIC_USER:<.spec.ordsPassword>' https://10.0.25.54:8443/ords/ORCLPDB1/_/db-api/stable/database/components/ | python -m json.tool